hudson-and-thames/mlfinlab/docs/source/implementations/labeling_fixed_time_horizon.rst

 <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#dateoffset-objects>`_.
 Optionally, returns can be standardized by scaling by the mean and standard deviation of a rolling window.
 If threshold is a pd.Series, **threshold.index and prices.index must match**; otherwise labels will fail to be returned.
 If resampling is used, the threshold must match the index of prices after resampling.
-This is to avoid the user being forced to fill in meaningless thresholds.
+This is to avoid the user being forced to manually fill in thresholds.

-The following shows the distribution of labels for standardized returns on closing prices of SPY in the time period from Jan 2008 to July 2016 using a 20 day rolling window for the standard deviation.
+The following shows the distribution of labels for standardized returns on closing prices of SPY in the time period from Jan 2008 to July 2016 using a 20-day rolling window for the standard deviation.

 .. figure:: labeling_images/fixed_horizon_labels_example.png
    :scale: 100 %